Skip to content

 • Post your art on socials and other art platforms like ArtStation, The Rookies, and Behance.

-• Follow TCG and CCG studios via their socials and website.
+• Follow TCG and CCG studios via their socials and websites.

 You’ll often learn about a studio’s upcoming job opportunities like these and competitions like this one.

 Studying at a reputable school is another great way to prepare yourself for a job as a trading card artist.
-CG Spectrum’s Advanced Digital Illustration Course spends four weeks covering the craft of trading card illustration.
+CG Spectrum’s Digital Illustrator Specialization spends four weeks covering the craft of trading card illustration.
 As part of the 36-week course, you’ll focus on refining your portfolio with mentors who have worked for some of the biggest TCGs.
 You’ll also hear from an MTG guest speaker.

 Other TCG illustrators include CG Spectrum students and mentors.
-Jessica Geis, a graduate of the Advanced Digital Illustration Course, shares some of the art she made as part of her studies.
+Jessica Geis, who studied digital illustration at CGS, shares some of the art she made as part of her studies.

-Trading card game art illustration by CG Spectrum alumna Jessica Geis.
+Trading card game art illustration by CG Spectrum alumn Jessica Geis.

 Ready to try your hand at becoming a trading card artist?